11 Top Tips For Teaching Kids To Fish And Have Fun While Fishing

 Go Where Kids Are Sure To Catch Fish

-Your kids are going to want to do the most “catching” possible.
+Your kids will want to do the most “catching” possible.
 If you can, time your fishing excursion with the prime feeding hours of the day.
-This will give you the best chance to help them land a fish and see why it’s such an enjoyable activity.
+This will give you the best chance to help them land a fish and see why it’s enjoyable.

 Tip: Go to a location that you already know well and are familiar with the types of fish and the places to catch them.

 Also, go to productive waters and target fish that aren’t going to be overly picky.
-It may not be your best idea to take your children out and target carp or catfish on their first fishing trip!
+Taking your children out and targeting carp or catfish on their first fishing trip may not be your best idea!
 Target perch, panfish, or small bass.
-They’re usually willing to feed and you have the excitement of landing an extremely aggressive fish.
+They’re usually willing to feed, and you have the excitement of landing an extremely aggressive fish.

 Tip: Whilst fishing, always make sure safety is put first.
 The water can be dangerous.
-Fishing tackle such as hooks can injure if not handled correctly.
+Fishing tackle, such as hooks, can cause injury if incorrectly handled.

 Start Kids With the “Fun” Parts of Fishing

 Again, it’s all about the experience with your kids.
-Diehard anglers find different parts of the sport to be “fun”.
-However, remember that you’re dealing with a child and you need to try to show them the fun sides of fishing.
+Diehard anglers find different parts of the sport to be “fun.”
+However, remember that you’re dealing with a child and must try to show them the fun sides of fishing.

-Show them how to bait the hook, and how to set the hook, and teach them to cast out their bobber.
+Show them how to bait and set the hook and teach them to cast out their bobber.

-If you teach them how to read water or sit patiently, you could cause them to lose quite a bit of interest.
-The more stimulating you can be at the beginning, the more willing they’ll be to sit through the slow days of fishing.
+Teaching them how to “read the water” or sit patiently could cause them to lose interest.
+The more stimulating you can be initially, the more willing they’ll be to sit through even the slower fishing days.

-Tip: Take a break every now and then, and go for a couple of minutes walk together down the river bank or around the lake.
+Tip: Take a break occasionally, and walk together down the river bank or around the lake for a few minutes.

-Even if you enjoy other types of fishing, it’s best to start your kids with learning spin fishing.
-Buy them their own small rod and reel and make it something that they’re responsible to care for.
+Even if you enjoy other types of fishing, it’s best to start your kids by learning spin fishing.
+Buy them their own coarse fishing starter kits, which have all the basic gear they will need, and make them something they’re responsible for caring for.
 This will provide even more interest!

 If you love fly fishing or ice fishing, don’t start them at that level.
 Start them simple even if it’s fishing from a dock or the shore.
-With spin fishing, you’ll find that they’re able to do more of it on their own and you don’t have to be constantly watching over them!
+With spin fishing, you’ll find they can do more independently, and you don’t have to watch over them constantly!

 Let the Kids Bait the Hook

-Kids will always have fun with most types of bait, start them using the most common fishing bait.
-If they are a little squeamish of maggots or worms and don’t like touching them then use an artificial plastic bait.
+Kids will always have fun with most types of bait; start them using the most common fishing bait.
+If they are squeamish about handling maggots or worms and don’t like touching them, use artificial plastic bait at first.

-By baiting up plastic baits (especially worms) they will get a good experience of baiting the hook and this will help them learn once they are ready to use the real bait!
+By baiting up plastic baits (especially worms), they will get a good experience of baiting the hook, which will help them learn once they are ready to use the real bait!

 How to Teach Kids to Cast

-When you’re trying to teach kids how to cast, take into consideration their motor skills.
-Most kids would be able to start casting around four or five years old.
+Consider their motor skills when you’re trying to teach kids how to cast.
+Most kids can start casting around four or five years old.
 They can communicate and complete the majority of the necessary motions for casting.

 Teaching kids to cast is going to require an extreme amount of patience on your end.
-They’ll mess up, get distracted, and likely appear as if they’re never going to learn.
+They’ll mess up, get in tangles, and likely appear as if they’re never going to learn.

-• The first thing you need to make sure of is that they have the appropriate size gear.
+• You first need to ensure that they have the appropriate size gear.
 Don’t feel bad if you have your kid start on a cheap spinning rod from a local box store.
-They’ll quickly outgrow it, but they’ll learn the motion and it won’t break your bank.
+They’ll quickly outgrow it, but they’ll learn the motion, and it won’t break the bank.

-• You’ll find that the majority of children’s rods have an underspin reel.
+• You’ll find that most children’s rods have an underspin reel.
 Underspin reels have a nice line-release trigger.
-If you teach your child to hold the line-release trigger long enough to let their line hit the water, then you’ll be good to go.
+Teach your child to hold the line-release trigger long enough to let their line hit the water.
 It’s an easy action and not challenging to teach.

-• You’re best going to teach a child how to cast nowhere near the water.
-The water is too exciting and too stimulating that they may not focus or learn the most necessary movements.
+• Start casting in the yard at home, away from the water.
+The water is so exciting and stimulating that they may not focus or learn the necessary movements.

-• Figure out what hand your child is going to reel with and make sure it’s set up properly.
+• Determine what hand your child will reel with and ensure it’s set up properly.
 Once you have this setup, tie on a small weight or “plug” and let you start teaching.

-• Have the child hold the rod over their shoulder, get ready to collapse the line trigger, and whip the rod over their shoulder.
-As they’re bringing the rod over their shoulder, they need to collapse the line trigger.
+• Have the child hold the rod over their shoulder, get ready to collapse the line trigger, and whip it over their shoulder.
+They must collapse the line trigger by bringing the rod over their shoulder.
 This will allow the line to escape the reel and cast.

 • You want the rod tip to finish right near their shoulder.
-If it finishes too low, the bait will barely leave the tip of the rod and smack the water.
+The bait will barely leave the rod’s tip and smack the water if it finishes too low.

 Girls also love to go fishing!